mzielu00/SUU-Projekt/README.md

 The smart city system is designed to collect data from various sensors placed around the city, aggregate it using edge clusters, and forward it to a central server for processing and analysis.
 To ensure that the system can run on different hardware architectures, we will use KCP to manage the Kubernetes control plane components.

-Additionally, we will implement security measures throughout the entire stack to ensure the security of the system.
-This will include implementing encryption, secure networking, authentication, and access controls.

 We will use containerization technologies, such as Docker and Kubernetes, to package and deploy the different components of the system.
 The container images will be designed to be architecture-agnostic, allowing them to run on different hardware architectures.

 Kubernetes will be used to manage the different components of the system, such as the edge clusters and the central server.
 Kubernetes provides a consistent and uniform platform for managing the different components, regardless of the underlying hardware architecture.